cloudflare/cloudflare-docs/content/d1/_index.md

 {{<Aside type="note" header="D1 is in public beta">}}

 D1 is in public beta.
-While the D1 team expect breaking changes and issues to be minimal, they may still occur.
-The D1 team generally do not recommend running large production workloads on beta products.
+While the D1 team expects breaking changes and issues to be minimal, they may still occur.
+The D1 team generally does not recommend running large production workloads on beta products.

 To report bugs or request features, go to the [Cloudflare Community Forums](https://community.cloudflare.com/c/developers/d1/85).
 To give feedback, go to the [D1 Discord channel](https://discord.com/invite/cloudflaredev).
 If you are having issues with Wrangler, report issues in the [Wrangler GitHub repository](https://github.com/cloudflare/workers-sdk/issues/new/choose).